-“Goss’s work shares the spirit of the Senegalese director Djibril Diop Mambety, who called cinema “magic in the service of dreams.”
-Each video of hers is a reinvention of cinema and a reminder of the magic inherent in the medium.
+“Each video is a reinvention of cinema and a reminder of the magic inherent in the medium.
 Often working with analogue or even expired film and using homemade lenses to feature the repetitive textures of water, light, erosion, and other ecological materials and processes, Goss manages to create video art that is both wholly new and utterly infused with material history.”

-Darran Anderson in the Yale Review, winter 2023 issue.
+Darran Anderson in the Yale Review, winter 2023 issue

 "The works explore the stagnation of time and the dissociation between memory and illusion, but also form a collision between distance and rhythm, constructing a drifting and blurred dream, guiding us to shuttle between the tangible and intangible, time and space."